Sport in Kazakhstan: Boxing

 Kazakh boxers are generally well known in the world.
 In the last three Olympic Games, their performance was assessed as one of the best and they had more medals than any country in the world, except Cuba and Russia (in all three games).
 In 1996 and 2004, three Kazakhstani boxers (Vassiliy Jirov in 1996, Bakhtiyar Artayev in 2004 and Serik Sapiyev in 2012)) were recognized as the best boxers for their techniques with the Val Barker Trophy, awarded to the best boxer of the tournament.

 Oleg Maskaev, born in Zhambyl, representing Russia, was the WBC Heavyweight Champion after knocking out Hasim Rahman on 12 August 2006.

 The reigning WBA, WBC, IBF and IBO middleweight champion is Kazakh boxer Gennady Golovkin.
 Natascha Ragosina, representing Russia, but from Karaganda held seven versions of the women's super middleweight title, and two heavyweight titles during her boxing career.
 She holds the record as the longest-reigning WBA female super middleweight champion, and the longest-reigning WBC female super middleweight champion.

-Olympic Boxing

-A Kazakh boxer has medaled in each olympic games that one has competed.
-The Tokyo 2020 games is the first that a Kazakh boxer has not won a gold medal (bronze medal was won).

-In boxing, Kazakhstan performed well in the 2000 Summer Olympics in Sydney, Australia.
+Kazakh boxers have medaled in each Olympic Games in which they have competed.
+Kazakhstan performed well in the 2000 Summer Olympics in Sydney, Australia.
 Two boxers, Bekzat Sattarkhanov and Yermakhan Ibraimov, earned gold medals.
 Another two boxers, Bulat Zhumadilov and Mukhtarkhan Dildabekov, earned silver medals.
+The Tokyo 2020 Summer Olympics was the first in which a Kazakh boxer did not won a gold medal.
+(Kamshybek Kunkabayev and Saken Bibossinov won bronze.)
+In the Paris 2024 Summer Olympics, Nurbek Oralbay won silver and Nazym Kyzaibay won bronze.